tblakex01/model-examples/interstitial_API/README.md

  .env: `DESTINATION_API=http://localhost` (default)

 #### To accept queries from outside http://localhost… ☣️
+… don’t even think about doing it with a command line argument through uvicorn.‼️

 Try Cloudflare Zero Trust, where a free account lets you accept API queries from anywhere via encrypted tunnels (e.g. https://api.yourdomain.com), with state-of-the-art DDoS protection and robust access control.
 Tailscale, Zerotier, and Netmaker are great for more insular . or reverse proxies like Nginx great alternative options from Tailscale, Zerotier, Netmaker, and Yggdrasil.
 None require you to open a port on your system to WAN.

 <details><summary>‼️ ***Danger Zone*** ‼️</summary>